AviTrader sponsorship ad

 The bill aims to address a shortage of 3,000 air traffic controllers by directing the FAA to implement improved staffing standards and to hire more inspectors, engineers, and technical specialists.

-The bill does not raise the mandatory pilot age to 67 as House lawmakers had sought to do last year and retains pilot training requirements.
+The bill does not raise the mandatory pilot retirement age to 67 as House lawmakers had sought to do last year and retains pilot training requirements.

 Congress will not establish minimum seat size requirements, leaving that instead to the FAA.
 The bill requires the Transportation Department to create a dashboard that shows consumers the minimum seat size for each U.S. airline.